Magnetesim/logistics_bifurcation_map/README.md

 # logistics_bifurcation_map
-a simple visualizer I made to render images of the logistic map bifurcation diagram
+a simple visualizer to render images of the logistic map bifurcation diagram